insitro/redun/docs/source/design.md

 redun provides solutions to several of these challenges using a concept called (Handles)[values.md#Handles-for-ephemeral-and-stateful-values].

+### Running without a scheduler

+Redun is designed to execute workflows in a highly parallel and asynchronous manner.
+This allows it to efficiently orchestrate complex workflows spread over a wide collection of resources.
+If the workflow is configured to use remote resources, this can mean that the scheduler sits idle, waiting for offloaded tasks to complete.
+However, having the long-lived scheduler waiting for those results is central to the design of redun.
+We prioritized keeping Executors as simple as possible, and instead rely on the scheduler to handle pre- and post-execution tasks, like recording to the backend database and processing any downstream tasks.
+Executors implement ways to offload computation to other resources or environments;
+their implementations involve arranging for the tasks provided by the scheduler to be run, then monitoring them (often in a long-lived thread) and notifying the scheduler when they are finished.

+There are a couple of instances where redun offers alternatives to this pattern, but they come with compromises.
+First, the `redun launch` command line provides a lightweight way to submit a command to a remote executor; most commonly, this is used to trigger redun itself, such as `redun launch --executor batch redun run file.py mytask`.
+The launch command offers an asynchronous mode, where it simply attempts to submit the job and exits.
+Not all executors will actually work; the Docker and AWS Batch executors are the intended use case, at the time of writing.
+When running asynchronously, the launcher doesn't write to the database at all.

+Second, `subrun` shifts the execution by starting a child scheduler, which means that the task is far more independent of the parent scheduler, able to interact with the backend and resolve complex expressions or recursive tasks.

+Third, federated task for submitting to a REST proxy is fire-and-forget; see [Federated task](tasks.md#Federated-task) It will trigger a completely separate redun execution to occur, but it only provides the execution id back to the caller.
+It doesn't make sense for the REST proxy to be a full executor, since it's not capable enough to handle arbitrary tasks, by design it only handles federated tasks.
+Plus, the proxy is not long-lived, and we don't have any way for the caller to monitor for job results.

 ### Connections to functional programming

 redun's use of task decorators and lazy-evaluation can be thought of as a [monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
 The redun monad consists of three components: